This month we're markingAutism Acceptance Month · Childhood Trauma Awareness Month · EasterExplore our guides →

 Have you received mental health treatment before?

-1. Repeated, disturbing, unwanted memories of the event
+1. Repeated, disturbing, unwanted memories of the stressful experience

-3. Suddenly feeling or acting as if it were happening again (reliving)
+3. Suddenly feeling or acting as if the stressful experience were actually happening again (flashbacks)

-4. Feeling very upset when reminded of the event
+4. Feeling very upset when something reminded you of the stressful experience

-5. Strong physical reactions when reminded (heart pounding, trouble breathing, sweating)
+5. Having strong physical reactions when something reminded you (heart pounding, trouble breathing, sweating)

-6. Avoiding memories, thoughts, or feelings about it
+6. Avoiding memories, thoughts, or feelings related to the stressful experience

-7. Avoiding external reminders (people, places, conversations, activities)
+7. Avoiding external reminders of the stressful experience (people, places, conversations, activities, objects, situations)

-8. Trouble remembering important parts of the event
+8. Trouble remembering important parts of the stressful experience

-10. Blaming yourself or others for the event or what happened after
+10. Blaming yourself or someone else for the stressful experience or what happened after it

-11. Strong negative feelings (fear, horror, anger, guilt, shame)
+11. Having strong negative feelings such as fear, horror, anger, guilt, or shame

-12. Loss of interest in activities you used to enjoy
+12. Loss of interest in activities that you used to enjoy

 13. Feeling distant or cut off from other people

-14. Trouble experiencing positive feelings (e.g., inability to feel happiness or love)
+14. Trouble experiencing positive feelings (for example, being unable to feel happiness or loving feelings)

-15. Irritable behaviour, angry outbursts, or acting aggressively
+15. Irritable behavior, angry outbursts, or acting aggressively

-16. Taking too many risks or doing harmful things
+16. Taking too many risks or doing things that could cause you harm

-17. Being super alert, watchful, or on guard
+17. Being "superalert" or watchful or on guard

 18. Feeling jumpy or easily startled